Willie Calhoun Player Props: Yankees vs. Rays

 Willie Calhoun At The Plate

-- Calhoun has a double, two home runs and five walks while batting .245.
+- Calhoun is hitting .241 with a double, two home runs and five walks.

-- In 17 games played this season, he has gone deep in two of them.
+- He has gone deep in two of 18 games played this season, and in 3.3% of his plate appearances.

-- Calhoun has driven in a run in five games this season (29.4%), including one multiple-RBI game.
+- Calhoun has driven in a run in five games this year (27.8%), including one multiple-RBI game.

-- He has scored in four games this season (23.5%), but has had no multi-run games.
+- He has scored in four games this year (22.2%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.